 Hanna Jung is one of the most creative pet moms I know.
-When her dog, Maximus, developed weakness in his hind legs, due to Degenerative Myelopathy, she didn’t want to restrain his legs in the stirrups of his wheelchair while there was some mobility and strength in them.
+When her dog, Maximus, developed weakness in his hind legs, due to Dodgerslist, she didn’t want to restrain his legs in the stirrups of his wheelchair while there was some mobility and strength in them.

 Instead, she invented roller skates for Maximus.
 They protected his dragging back paws while giving them the exercise they needed.

 Today Roller Skate With Maximus is the new “must-have” adaptive mobility device for dogs with hind end weakness.